TheChosenFish/se_project_react/README.md

 ## Usage

-To use this app simply type a keyword into the search bar and scan the articles that are provided from the search.
-The app wont let you save articles unless you are registered and logged in.
+To use this app simply login and add or delete clothing from your "closet".
+From there WTWR app helps you decide what to wear for the day based on current weather conditions.
+Toggle from celsius to farenheight depending on location.
+You decide what weather you would wear an item of clothing in and WTWR compiles an outfit for you!

 ## Purpose

-This app was designed to help users locate and save recent articles on the web.
-Being able to revisit articles that may be relevant to a specific topic or conversation can be quite useful these days.
+This app was designed to help users decide what to wear based on current weather conditions.

 ## Technology